skip to main content

 The information on this page is designed to help you tell your family, friends and colleagues about your diagnosis.
 There is also resources on this page that you can share with them to help understand your treatment and related side effects.

 As with any life-changing experience, both partners in a relationship can feel great distress after a breast cancer diagnosis.
-You may like to show your partner the Information for partners page, which contains some common challenges and tips to improve their own wellbeing during this time.
+You may like to show your partner information for partners, which contains common challenges and tips to improve their own wellbeing during this time.

 Some partners have trouble expressing themselves and don’t want to discuss their feelings or seek support.
 They may normally respond to problems by trying to fix them.
 As your breast cancer is something they can’t fix, your partner might be additionally distressed by their own sense of powerlessness.